burcuozek/CrossValidation/README.md

-# Cross Validation Method and Linear Regression
+# Coding Cross Validation and Linear Regression from Scratch

 Cross-validation is a statistical method used to estimate machine learning models' performance (e.g., accuracy).
 It is used to prevent overfitting in a predictive model, particularly in cases where the number of data points is limited.
 In cross-validation, you make a fixed number of folds of the data, run the analysis on each fold, and then average the overall error estimate.